 Cement grouting fills cracks or voids in soil and rock and permeates coarse, granular soils to create a cemented mass.
-It can be performed in tight access and limited space sites while minimizing disruption to normal facility operations.
+Hayward Baker’s fleet of low headroom, tight access rigs minimizes disruption to normal facility operations.

 - Create barriers to groundwater flow